Attractions & Things to Do in Drama

-An international event that sets Drama on the worldwide cultural map and attracts filmmakers, artists and guests from many different countries.
+The Short Film Festival of Drama attracts filmmakers, artists, and guests from many different countries.

 Posidonio Water Park

-A small but very clean and professional water park with easy access and parking.
+A small water park with easy access and parking.
 Located around 15 km west of Drama in the village Prosotsani.

 The 15-kilometer impressive gorge which hosts the flow of Aggitis river that starting from Drama enters the Serres region from the east.